tufts-ml/data-driven-missingness-cru-irregular-timeseries/README.md

 ## Run MIMIC-IV experiments
 -Follow the instructions to pre-process the data in [data_preprocessing/MIMIC-IV](data_preprocessing/MIMIC-IV)

-Then run the script to train MNAR-CRU and CRU
+Then run the script to train CRU-FM and CRU
 `bash CRU/launch_cru_extrapolation_mimic.sh run_here`

 ## Run eICU experiments
 -Follow the instructions to pre-process the data in [data_preprocessing/eICU](data_preprocessing/eICU)

-Then run the script to train MNAR-CRU and CRU
+Then run the script to train CRU-FM and CRU
 `bash CRU/launch_cru_extrapolation_eicu.sh run_here`

 ![toy_experiments](toydata_extrapolation.png)